 How Turnitin's AI Detection Actually Works

 Turnitin's AI detection is not a database lookup and not a plagiarism check.
 It does not compare submitted text against a library of AI-generated documents.
-Instead, it uses deep learning — transformer-based neural networks — to analyze the statistical properties of writing itself and compare them against characteristic patterns of AI-generated text.
+Instead, Turnitin breaks a submission into overlapping segments of a few hundred words, scores sentences for likely human or AI origin, and aggregates those signals into a document-level percentage for qualifying prose.

 Three signals drive the detection engine: